 The effort you put into prospecting is directly related to the number and quality of clients you see a few months down the line.
-So, while it feels like you should slow down your prospecting during the holidays, that can actually be a problem down the line.
+So, while it feels like you should slow down your prospecting during the holidays, that can be a problem in the future.

 You’re Not Annoying Business Owners by Reaching Out

 Here’s the thing about business owners: They are always thinking about their businesses.
 Always.
 And they want your pitches.
-They may actually be thinking about marketing even more so during the holiday season because they have numbers they want to hit before year end.
+They may be thinking about marketing even more so during the holiday season because they have numbers they want to hit before year-end.

-Instead of slowing down (or stopping!) your prospecting during the holidays, think about how you can tailor your message to the holiday season.
+Instead of slowing down (or stopping!) you’re prospecting during the holidays, think about how you can tailor your message to the holiday season.

 Your messages could address the holiday shopping season.
 For example, you may lean into concepts along the lines of “Are you seeing the holiday shopping surge you were hoping for?
 If not, here’s what I can do to help” or “ways you can turn holiday shopping into a surge of purchases.”